gaiaresources/abis-mapping/abis_mapping/templates/survey_metadata/templates/instructions.md

 ### ADDITIONAL FIELDS
-Data that do not match the existing template fields may be added as additional columns in the CSV files after the templated fields.<br>
+Data that do not match the existing template fields may be added as additional columns in the CSV files after the templated fields.
 For example, `sampleSizeUnit`, `sampleSizeValue`.

 <ins>Table 1: Systematic Survey Metadata template fields with descriptions, conditions,